sideci/goodcheck/README.md

 ```

 The default `latest` tag points to the latest release of Goodcheck.
-You can pick a version of Goodcheck from [tags page](https://hub.docker.com/r/sider/goodcheck/tags).
+You can pick a version of Goodcheck from the [Docker Hub tags page](https://hub.docker.com/r/sider/goodcheck/tags).

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the repository, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.